Section 1: Diversity, Equity, Inclusion

 Q. Should we send a letter of inquiry (LOI) before submitting a complete proposal?

-A. We don’t ask for an LOI as part of our application process.
+A. We don’t currently ask for an LOI as part of our application process.
 Once you’ve had a chance to review the eligibility requirements and application checklist, you’re welcome to send a full proposal.
-If, before you apply, you have questions regarding whether your project is aligned with the Foundation’s interests or priorities, you may send an email to Sara Yada (firstname.lastname@example.org) or Cindy Knowles (email@example.com) and one of them will be happy to confer with you.
+However, starting in February 2018, we are updating our process to include a Letter of Inquiry step.
+More information will be available on our website soon.

 Q. Should we meet with staff before we apply?

 A. It’s not necessary to meet with staff before you apply.
 If you have specific questions, we can talk with you over the phone or answer questions via email.
-Contact Sara Yada or Cindy Knowles if you’d like to schedule a conversation.
+You may send an email to Sara Yada (email@example.com) or Cindy Knowles (firstname.lastname@example.org) and one of them will be happy to confer with you or schedule a call.

 Q. How much should we request?